tpalczew/www.hackerrank.com-solutions/README.md

 # www.hackerrank.com
-My solutions to the problems from www.hackerrank.com
+My selected solutions to the problems from www.hackerrank.com